 Though the choice of the best payment gateway for e-commerce is totally based on the unique needs of the businesses, PayPal, Stripe, Amazon Pay, Google Wallet, and Shopify are some of the best payment gateways for E-commerce businesses due to the following:

-Another top preference by developers, Stripe, comes in for its diversity when it comes to payment options and easy integration features.
-Many businesses choose it because of its advanced security features like the NIST Cybersecurity Framework and audited SOC reports.
+• Another top preference by developers, Stripe, comes in for its diversity when it comes to payment options and easy integration features.

-As one of the best-known players in this segment on a worldwide scale, Google Pay has effective anti-fraud technology, which is designed to satisfy businesspeople all over the world.
+• As one of the best-known players in this segment on a worldwide scale, Google Pay has effective anti-fraud technology, which is designed to satisfy customers and businesses all over the world.

-Shopify emerges as one of the best picks among Ecommerce businesses looking for diverse solutions under one roof, with respect to multi-omnichannel selling options coupled with the wide choice of payments, Shop Pay or Apple Pay.
+• Shopify emerges as one of the best picks among Ecommerce businesses looking for diverse solutions under one roof, regarding multi-omnichannel selling options coupled with the wide choice of payments, Shop Pay or Apple Pay.

 What is the Best Payment Gateway for a Website?